algosup/2023-2024-project-3-virtual-processor-team-7/documents/functional/functionalSpecifications.md

 - **Registers are denoted by **`R`** followed by a number (e.g., **`R1`**, **`R2`**).**
 - **Labels are alphanumeric identifiers for program locations (e.g., **`start_loop`**, **`my_subroutine`**).**
 - **Conditional jumps can be based on conditions like **`ZERO`**, **`NOT_ZERO`**, **`NEGATIVE`**, **`POSITIVE`**, etc.**
-- **The exact syntax and details may vary based on specific design choices and requirements for the processor architecture.
+- **The exact syntax and details may vary based on specific design choices and requirements for our processor architecture.
 This is a simplified example to get you started.**

 #### ➭ Example of use